+The first analysis aims at translating an input multi-channel temporal EEG sequence into a low dimensional feature vector summarizing the relevant content of the input sequence.
+Previous approaches~\cite{Kaneshiro2015,Stewart2014} simply concatenate time sequences from multiple channels into a single feature vector, ignoring temporal dynamics, which, instead, contains fundamental information for EEG activity understanding~\cite{Kaneshiro2015}.
+In order to include such dynamics in our representation, we employ LSTM recurrent neural networks~\cite{Hochreiter:1997:LSM:1246443.1246450} because of their capability to track long-term dependencies in the input data.
 The top half of Fig.~\ref{fig:method_overview} shows the general architecture of our EEG manifold representation model.
 The EEG multi-channel temporal signals, preprocessed as described in Sect.~\ref{sec:eeg_data}, are provided as input to an \textit{encoder} module, which processes the whole time sequence and outputs an \textit{EEG feature vector} as a compact representation of the input.
 Ideally, if an input sequence consists of the EEG signals recorded while looking at an image, our objective is to have the resulting output vector encode relevant brain activity information for discriminating different image classes.
 The encoder network is trained by adding, at its output, a classification module (in all our experiments, it will be a \textit{softmax} layer), and using gradient descent to learn the whole model's parameters end-to-end.
 In our experiments, we tested several configurations of the encoder network: \begin{itemize} \item \textit{Common LSTM} (Fig.~\ref{fig:rnn_model}\textit{a}): the encoder network is made up of a stack of LSTM layers.
 At each time step $t$, the first layer takes the input $s(\cdot,t)$ (in this sense, ``common'' means that all EEG channels are initially fed into the same LSTM layer); if other LSTM layers are present, the output of the first layer (which may have a different size than the original input) is provided as input to the second layer and so on.